 New Jersey laws encourage employees to report and avoid illegal activities in the workplace.
 New Jersey’s Conscientious Employee Protection Act, commonly referred to as “CEPA” or New Jersey’s Whistleblower Claims Law, is in place to help protect those who do.
-It protects employees who report, object to, or won’t participate in any practice, policy, or conduct by their employer that they reasonably think violates a rule, law, or clear mandate of public policy regarding public health, safety, or patient care that is fraudulent.
+It protects employees who report, object to, or won’t participate in any practice, policy, or conduct by the employer that they reasonably think violates a rule, law, or clear mandate of public policy regarding public health, safety, or patient care that is fraudulent.
 In some situations, contractors are also protected by New Jersey’s Whistleblower Law.

 If you’ve been retaliated against for acting under this law, you have legal rights and options.
 A reputable New Jersey whistleblower claims lawyer can help you navigate this path.

 New Jersey’s whistleblower laws are well-known for being the strictest in the United States.
 Under New Jersey employment law, employers aren’t permitted to take any type of retaliatory action against an employee for reporting something they believe to be unethical or illegal.
-At Varcadipane & Pinnisi, PC, our New Jersey and New York City whistleblower claims attorneys fight for the rights of employees who have been retaliated against for their sounding the alarm on illegal activity in the workplace.
+At Varcadipane & Pinnisi, P.C., our New Jersey and New York City whistleblower claims attorneys fight for the rights of employees who have been retaliated against for sounding the alarm on illegal activity in the workplace.

 It is illegal for an employer to take action against an employee for objecting to or disclosing illegal activity.
 Retaliation includes firing an employee; however, it’s often done in much more subtle ways.
 Any retaliation is prohibited, apparent, or not.
 For example, suppose the reason is related to an employee’s objections or disclosures.
 In that case, the employer may not take any of the following actions: